imixs/imixs-workflow/src/site/markdown/javascript/index.md

     <script type="text/javascript" src="./js/imixs-ui.js"></script>
     ...
     </body>

+Imixs-Script use namespaces to isolate the framework from other libraries used in the same project.
+The namespaces can be mapped to local variables to access the libraries:

+	var imixs = IMIXS.org.imixs.core,
+	    imixsXML = IMIXS.org.imixs.xml,
+	    imixsWorkflow = IMIXS.org.imixs.workflow,
+	    imixsUI = IMIXS.org.imixs.ui;
+	...
+	var myDocument=new imixs.ItemCollection();

 ### Downloads
 Imixs-Script can be downloaded from [GitHub](https://github.com/imixs/imixs-script/releases).
 The download contains the libraries and also a JEE sample application.